Inside Blue Origin: Employees say toxic, dysfunctional ‘bro culture’ led to mistrust, low morale and delays at Jeff Bezos’s space venture

 In late 2018, Blue Origin hired a consulting firm to assess why SpaceX was so successful and what it could do to catch up, according to multiple people.
 The resulting report led to a frank discussion among Blue Origin’s leadership regarding problems in the company’s culture, and work ethic, its lack of major customers and its presence on social media.

 SpaceX “expects and gets more from their employees,” one executive concluded, according to minutes of a meeting to discuss the report, which were obtained by The Post.
-Another executive said Blue “is kind of lazy compared to SpaceX.”
+Another executive said Blue Origin “is kind of lazy compared to SpaceX.”
 Musk’s venture had won several major government contracts by bidding low, another said.
 One executive noted: “We need an anchor [U.S. government] tenant to get us to profitability.”

 There have been some notable successes, however.
 The company completed its first human spaceflight mission in July, with Bezos onboard, a testament to the safety of the spacecraft.
 On Wednesday morning, it plans another spaceflight mission, this time with actor William Shatner, best known for playing Captain Kirk on the original “Star Trek” series, Bezos’s favorite childhood TV show.